 We are proud to offer the Ultimate Healthcare Tour of Costa Rica.
 When asked what he liked best about our healthcare tour, one of our guests wrote, “the wide variety of places we saw, the experts that Paul arranged for us to meet and talk with, and an emphasis on all aspects of health, not just doctors and hospitals.
 Mental health is just as important as physical, if not more so.”

-We’ve lived in Costa Rica for eight years and have used the Caja, Costa Rica’s public healthcare system extensively, as well as the private system, when needed.
+We’ve lived in Costa Rica for more than nine years and have used the Caja, Costa Rica’s public healthcare system extensively, as well as the private system, when needed.
 We’ve learned the system and have been referred up the ladder to see specialists in the maze that is the Caja system.
 Gloria’s had out-patient surgery through the Caja and Paul was in a Caja hospital for 14 days to have his kidney removed after a cancer diagnosis.

 Our blend of personal insights and on-the-ground experience combines to answer your questions about whether or not Costa Rica’s healthcare system could meet your individual needs.

 But, while it is focused on healthcare, you will learn a lot more about living and retiring in Costa Rica’s Central Valley.
 Most of the second day of the tour takes place in the town of San Ramón where we live and use the services.
-And you will come to our home for lunch that day to listen to two presentations.
+And you will come to our home that day to listen to two presentations.

 Our tour is designed to save you both time and money, packing a lot of information into a short period of time.
 Our goal is to show you the possibilities and to try to demystify Costa Rica’s healthcare system.
 Our tour lasts two days and 1 night and includes lodging, transportation, meals, and non-alcoholic beverages.

 - At least two private hospitals in San Jose area

 - Hospital Mexico, the largest and best public hospital (they even do open heart surgeries there)